-Complete applications with as much detail as possible to get the right quote and ensure claims are covered.
+Use as much detail as possible when completing applications to make sure you get the right quote and ensure claims are covered.
 If you are unsure, give your insurance provider a call to confirm what is covered and what isn’t.

 Types of Dance Instructor Insurance & Dance Studio Insurance

 Dance instructors must protect themselves from many types of claims and lawsuits.
-While general liability claims are often the most frequent, professional liability and workers’ compensation claims can quickly bankrupt a small business that doesn’t have the right insurance policies.
+While general liability claims are the most common, professional liability and workers’ compensation claims can quickly bankrupt a small business that doesn’t have the right insurance policies.